travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 1. Copy the file conceptual.extension.js from **_exported_templates** to **templates\cust-template**.

-1. Start with some simple experiments adding Javascript code to the conceptual.extension.js file and always rebuilding.
+1. Start with some simple experiments adding JavaScript code to the conceptual.extension.js file and always rebuilding.

-    1. For example, in the exports.postTransform function add code to confirm you can see the warning line in the output when you run `docfx --serve`.
+    1. For example, in the `exports.postTransform` function add code to confirm you can see the warning line in the output when you run `docfx --serve`.

         ```javascript
         exports.postTransform = function (model) {